 73. Does your page list and link to all sources of information?

 Plagiarism can get you kicked out of college.
 However, on the Internet, anyone can steal, copy, and distribute your content and ideas.
 Sure, it sucks, but you don’t need to be like the scum of the Internet.

-Instead, when you get information from another page (that you didn’t previously have knowledge of), you should link to that page.
+Instead, when you get information from another page (that you didn’t previously know of), you should link to that page.